zama-ai/evmos/README.md

 - Build a base image (or retrieve it from ghcr.io) called __zama-zbc-build__.
 - Check tfhe-rs is available in TFHE_RS_PATH (default is work_dir/tfhe-rs)
 - In any case the custom version or the cloned (TFHE_RS_VERSION) one is copied into work_dir/tfhe-rs
-- Clone go-ethereum and ethermint to work_dir (version are parsed from go.mod to avoid handling ssh keys inside docker because those repositories are private)
+- Clone go-ethereum and ethermint to work_dir (version are parsed from go.mod)
-- Update go.mod to make it use local repositories (related to the just above changes)
+- Update go.mod to force use local repositories (related to the just above changes)
 - Build a container called __evmosnodelocal__.

 </details>